Special Educational Needs and Disabilities

 Our graduated approach is explained below:

-- Children will be Monitored by the class teacher and SENCo through the Monitoring Register for a term.
+Children will be Monitored by the class teacher and SENDCo through the Monitoring Register for a term.
 If sufficient progress is made, the child will come off the Monitoring Register.

-- If the learning need continues and adequate progress is still not made after a term of Monitoring, a meeting with the SENCo, class teacher and parents will be held to decide if there is sufficient evidence to show that the child has a special educational need.
-The SENCo will also observe the child in class and look at a wide range of progress data to consider their learning.
+If the learning need continues and adequate progress is still not made after a term of Monitoring, a meeting with the SENDCo, class teacher and parents will be held to decide if there is sufficient evidence to show that the child has a special educational need.
+The SENDCo will also observe the child in class and look at a wide range of progress data to consider their learning.

-- If a child is identified as having SEN they will then be placed on the SEN Register as SEN Support.
+If a child is identified as having SEND they will then be placed on the SEND Register as SEND Support.

-More information about our SEN provision and procedures can be found by clicking on the links below:
+More information about our SEND provision and procedures can be found by clicking on the links below: